turgu1/maison/Readme.md

 :--------:|------------------
 device    | The device name as stated in the configuration parameters.
-If the configuration parameter is empty, the MAC address of the device WiFi interface is used. msg_type  | This content the string "STARTUP". reason    | The reason for startup (hardware reset type).
-VBAT      | This is the Battery voltage.
+If the configuration parameter is empty, the MAC address of the device WiFi interface is used. msg_type  | This content the string "STARTUP". ip        | The device WiFi IP adress. mac       | The device MAC address. reason    | The reason for startup (hardware reset type). state     | The current state of the finite state machine, as a number.
+Look into the [Finite State Machine](#the-finite-state-machine) section for details. return_state | The state to return to after *HOURS_24* processing. hours     | Hours counter.
+Used to compute the next 24 hours period. millis    | Milliseconds in the last hour. lost      | Counter of the number of time the connection to the MQTT broker has been lost. rssi      | The WiFi signal strength of the connection to the router, a relative signal quality measurement. -50 means a pretty good signal, -75 fearly reasonnable and -100 means no signal. heap      | The current value of the free heap space available on the device VBAT      | This is the Battery voltage.
 This parameter is optional.
-Its presence depend on the *VOLTAGE_CHECK* feature.
-See the description of the [Feature Mask](#feature-mask).
+Its presence depends on the *VOLTAGE_CHECK* feature.
+See the description of the [Feature Mask](#feature-mask). app_name | The name of the application.
+This is the functional name of the application, used for MQTT OTA updates.
+Will be showned only when MQTT_OTA is enabled. app_version | The code version number.
+Will be showned only when MQTT_OTA is enabled.

 The hardware reset reason come from the ESP8266 reset information: